Marleyedrg/ohmydebnM/README.md

 The hotkeys section below includes more hotkeys for Neovim and a link to additional information.

+You can also install VSCode from the OhMyDebn menu.

 # Documents

 LibreOffice is installed to handle common file types like documents and spreadsheets.
 For PDF files, Evince is the default PDF viewer.
 If you need to annotate a PDF, you can use the included Xournal++.